mst-solar-car/LiquidCrystalMenu/README.md

 At the heart of this library, it is just a wrapper around the LiquidCrystal library.

+&nbsp;

+# Before You Begin
+Before you get started with this library, you should be familiar with the Arduino [LiquidCrystal](https://www.arduino.cc/en/Reference/LiquidCrystal) library, and how to use it.

+See [this tutorial](https://www.arduino.cc/en/Tutorial/HelloWorld?from=Tutorial.LiquidCrystal) for the basics of using an LCD with your Arduino.

+&nbsp;

 # Installation
 For installation of this library please follow [this tutorial](https://www.arduino.cc/en/Guide/Libraries) (go to the "Importing a .zip library" section).